shohei-kojima/integrated_HHV6_recon/README.md

 # 6. (Optional) Prepare read depth of autosomes when using a WGS sample (not available for the Singularity container).
-We highly recommend to input autosome depth of an input WGS to calculate a value: average_depth_of_mapped_region / autosome depth.
+We highly recommend to input the average autosomal depth of the input WGS data in order to calculate the "average_depth_of_mapped_region / autosome depth" value.
+This value is useful to approximate the copy number of the viral genome under the assumption that it represents a chromosomally-integrated sequence.
 You first need to run `samtools coverage` to calculate depth of each chromosome.
 The output from `samtools coverage` contains mean depth of each chromosome.
 This program takes the output file from `samtools coverage` to calculate mean depth of autosomes.
 Please specify the output file from `samtools coverage` with the '-i' option.
 Please specify names of autosomes by specifying a file containing names of autosomes with '-chr' option.
 When you did not specify a file with '-chr' option, this script will use '/path/to/prog/lib/human_autosomes_ucsc_style.txt' by default.
 ```
 samtools coverage --reference ref.fa in.cram > samtools_coverage.txt